vikashegde21/Git_Action-AI/README.md

-# GitHub Actions AI Generator
+# GitHub Actions AI Pipeline Generator

 An intelligent system that generates, analyzes, and optimizes GitHub Actions workflows using AI.
 The tool provides comprehensive analysis reports and security recommendations for your CI/CD pipelines.